Updated: 3 days ago

 Classics like To Kill A Mockingbird by Harper Lee and The Diary of Anne Frank are read in schools across the United States as a part of their curriculum and yet between 2010 and 2019 they continue to be some of the top books to be banned or challenged.

-With the exceptions of the books that are wildly inappropriate for children, most of the books on these lists tend to be for a younger audience.
+With the exceptions of the books that are wildly inappropriate for children, most of the books on these lists tend to be written for a younger audience in the first place.

 Because these books are for a younger audience or are given to a younger audience intentionally, the material isn't written in graphic detail.

 Even when a sexual element comes up in these novels it is not done in a way that could be considered smut.
 When characters are killed the deaths are not graphic.
-Cursing isn't done in such a way where it is in every other word in the book.
-Not to mention, rarely are these novels ever taking an extreme approach to challenge society, at best they flirt with with concept of controversy rather than actually being controversial these days.
+Cursing isn't done in a way where it crosses the line and becomes excessive.
+Not to mention, rarely are these novels ever taking an extreme approach to challenge society, at best they flirt with with concept of controversy rather than actually being transgressive these days.

 What is Book Banning?

 Book banning has been around for a long time.
-Throughout the decades we have banned book after book when they went against societal beliefs or contained something that could be viewed as offensive.
+Throughout the decades we have banned book after book when they went against a standard or contained something that could be viewed as offensive.

 Book banning, a form of censorship, occurs when private individuals, government officials, or organizations remove books from libraries, school reading lists, or bookstore shelves because they object to their content, ideas, or themes. - Susan L. Webb of mtsu.edu